Human nature versus nature

 Nobel laureates like Joseph Stiglitz and philanthropist and commercial personalities like André Hoffmann or Bill Gates unstintedly help humans.
-Judged by human values, philanthropic actions are virtues directed almost entirely to humans.
+Humans consider philanthropic actions directed only to fellow humans as virtues.
 Paradoxically the same humans cause poverty.
 Most human virtues fit quite well if our theme were “human versus humans” but much less with “nature versus humans”.
 In order to promote better health of humans and reduce poverty, philanthropists require the production of more wealth by exploiting the poor Earth.
 In the end, its nature that suffers.

-Many use the ecological and environmental protection platform, lavishing lip service to saving nature and get elected as political leaders.
+Many get elected using the ecological and environmental protection platform, lavishing lip service to saving nature.
 Once elected they forget that nature encompasses the entire pulsating ecological setting with living and non-living things, the Earth and the universe.
 They become masters of all that.

 A word here about politics.
 Politics deals with two issues: first, produce riches, of course, from Earth resources; second, share these riches between humans.
 In practice, the rich, and many who want to become rich quickly, go into politics.
 They fleece nature as well as fellow humans.
 The increasing number of campaigns putting pressure on the powerful political and commercial masters to protect the environment and restore ecology have largely failed so far.
 The result is that BHG has become stronger and poor Earth sicker.

 Inner angels and demons